 DISABILITY RIGHTS LAWS CAN HELP ADDRESS DISPARITIES IN HEALTH CARE RESULTING FROM DISCRIMINATORY POLICIES AND UNLAWFUL PHYSICAL BARRIERS The accessibility and usability of hospitals, doctors’ offices, rehabilitation centers and other providers of health care services is essential in providing necessary medical care to people with disabilities.
 Due to discriminatory policies and physical barriers in our health care system, individuals with… Continue Reading..

 Federal Judge Finds That CarMax Has a Legal Obligation under the ADA to Provide Vehicle Hand Controls for Test Driving Vehicles The Americans with Disabilities Act became law in 1990.
 A broad and sweeping piece of civil rights legislation, it has improved the day-to-day lives of persons with disabilities in countless ways.
-Temporary Hand Controls One of the obligations that… Continue Reading..
+One of the obligations that businesses have under… Continue Reading..

 Come and see The Center For Disability Access at Abilities Expo Los Angeles (Friday – Sunday), the one-stop for products, education and FUN for people with disabilities!
 To add onto all the fun we’re having, click the contest flyer below to check out our Service Animal Contest.
 It’ll take you over to our Facebook page for information on how to… Continue Reading..